 The Gita Govinda is a cycle of Sanskrit songs, commentaries and invocations that depict Krishna's courtship of the cowherdess Radha.
 The text was added to temple inscriptions, set to music, choreographed for dance, and studied as a religious text.
 Countless poems, recitations, songs and dances point to its continuing popularity.

 Phaedra is Racine's best known play , was performed in 1677, when Jean Racine had nine plays to his credit, but was poorly received, causing the writer to retire to marriage and a court position.
-With a character described as voluptuous, uneasy and jealous, Jean Racine was an ambitious courtier, an astute businessman, and a frequenter of actresses, but he was also a childhood believer in the Jansenist doctrine that man is a miserable creature saved only by God's grace.
+With a character described as voluptuous, uneasy and jealous, Jean Racine was an ambitious courtier, an astute businessman, but also a childhood believer in the Jansenist doctrine.

 Other Roman poets, notably Plautus and Catullus, had imitated the Greek lyric verse forms, but no one before had used them so widely or successfully.
-Horace adapted the forms for the social life of Augustan Rome, and his Odes were not generally on ambitious themes: no epics or extended disquisitions, but 'occasional poems' on friendship, love, conviviality, patriotism, morality and day-to-day incidents, all treated with a wise and slightly self-deprecating modesty that Horace made his own.
+Horace adapted the forms for the social life of Augustan Rome, treating everything with a wise and slightly self-deprecating modesty that Horace made his own.

 40 poems faithfully translated in their original rhyme schemes.

 The free ebook contains formal and literal translations, the original Russian text, detailed notes on Tyutchev's prosody, etc.